ckswilliams/modOpenREM/docs/import.rst

     * Toshiba CX, software version V4.40ER011
     * Toshiba CXL, software version V4.51ER014
     * Toshiba CXL, software version V4.86ER008 (this software version can produce RDSR objects directly, but may not populate some fields, such as requested procedure name and study description)

-It has also been used successfully on images from a GE LightSpeed Plus scanner, although in this case no supplementary data is extracted from image tags.
+This extractor has also been used successfully on images from a GE LightSpeed Plus scanner, although in this case no supplementary data is extracted from image tags.